observablehq/plot/docs/marks/raster.md

 Safari does not currently support the **imageRendering** option.
 :::

 While the raster mark provides convenient shorthand for strictly gridded data, as above, it *also* works with samples in arbitrary positions and arbitrary order.
 For example, in 1955 the [Great Britain aeromagnetic survey](https://www.bgs.ac.uk/datasets/gb-aeromagnetic-survey/) measured the Earth’s magnetic field by plane.
-Each sample recorded the longitude and latitude alongside the strength of the [IGRF](https://www.ncei.noaa.gov/products/international-geomagnetic-reference-field) in [nanoteslers]().
+Each sample recorded the longitude and latitude alongside the strength of the [IGRF](https://www.ncei.noaa.gov/products/international-geomagnetic-reference-field) in [nanoteslas](https://en.wikipedia.org/wiki/Tesla_(unit)).

 ```
 LONGITUDE,LATITUDE,MAG_IGRF90